contentful/forma-36/MIGRATION.md

 ### How to migrate your Notification components

-Run the [codemod](https://github.com/contentful/forma-36/tree/forma-v4/packages/forma-36-codemod) to migrate your v3 `Note` component to the new version:
+To migrate your 'Notification' component to v4, run the following [codemod](https://github.com/contentful/forma-36/tree/forma-v4/packages/forma-36-codemod):

 `npx @contentful/f36-codemod`